intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 # Acknowledgments

 The organizers wish to thank Cindy Morgan and Greg Wood for their work on the practical arrangements and communications relating to he workshop.
+This report was greatly enhanced by the feedback provided on list, special thanks to Michael Welzl.